forxer/blade-ui-kit-bootstrap/README.md

 Take for example the input form field.

-If you manually installed, in the file `/config/blade-ui-kit.php` replace the "input" component class:
+In the file `/config/blade-ui-kit.php` replace the "input" component class:

 ```php
     'components' => [